 With that in mind, the first step in protecting your business from cyberattacks is understanding the types of attacks out there.
 Here are the five most common cyber-attacks that threaten small and midsize businesses:

-Phishing is when attackers lure users into giving up sensitive data or install malware on their systems.
-Phishing attacks are commonly made over email, but they can also happen over the phone and text messages.
+Phishing is when attackers lure users into giving up sensitive data or installing malware on their systems.
+Phishing attacks are commonly made over email but can also happen over the phone and text messages.
 This is one of the most common forms of cyberattack, accounting for 36% of breaches in 2020 (up from 25% the previous year).

 Malware is a malicious type of software that attackers use to damage an organization’s computer systems, networks, and data.
 The intent of malware is usually profit, such as through forced advertising, stealing information, spreading email spam, or extorting money.
 Attackers may also use it to gain access to your network without your knowledge or authorization.

 This is more of a vulnerability that many small businesses find themselves susceptible to.
-If you have a security tool in place, but it’s misconfigured, it is inherently insecure.
-If a firewall is misconfigured, for example, threat actors can get in and take control of a server, leading to a ransomware attack.
+It is inherently insecure if you have a security tool in place but it’s misconfigured.
+If a firewall is misconfigured, threat actors can get in and take control of a server, leading to a ransomware attack.
 Hackers are always on the lookout to exploit these types of weaknesses.

-These are the most common types of attacks for small businesses, but this is not an exhaustive list.
+These are the most common types of attacks on small businesses, but this is not an exhaustive list.
 Hopefully, it will help you build up your cybersecurity plan and protect your small business.

 Markaaz’s comprehensive platform helps you create a secure network.
 We are the world’s first comprehensive platform to allow small businesses to discover new suppliers, manage them, and improve their cash flow.
 We aim to simplify your processes so you can get back to business safely.
 This means giving you access to the tools you need to run a secure and successful company.

 Join Markaaz today to be among the first to build your business network and access our latest features.